 No. of copyright protected works distributed among TIs and made accessible to VIPs across borders through the TIGAR system Updated Baseline end 2013: By the end of 2013, approximately 600 books in accessible formats had been downloaded from the TIGAR database in various countries.
 1,000 cumulative 4,208 downloaded accessible versions of books by 15 participating libraries by the end of 2015 (cumulative) Fully Achieved network Original Baseline P&B 2014/15: 400 Over 58,000 loans of accessible books to persons with print disabilities by the end of 2015 % of individuals satisfied with the capacity building support on copyright infrastructure Not yet started 60% 90% Fully Achieved No. of institutions using GDA Updated Baseline end 2013: 15 15 Copyright Offices using GDA (cumulative) 15 16 Copyright Offices using GDA (cumulative) Dis- continued Original Baseline P&B 2014/15: 15 WIPO's support of the GDA system was phased out by the end of 2015.
 Use of the WIPO Collective Management Reference Database Not yet started 100 users Since its launch in October 2014, the Collecting Societies Handbook 2014 received an average of 2,300 unique visits per month.
 Fully Achieved No. of legal instruments, guidelines, statements of principles other than Treaties agreed to or endorsed by the stakeholders concerned in areas such as IP and Sports and Copyright in the Digital Environment Updated Baseline end 2013: Original Baseline P&B 2014/15: One (WIPO Review of Contractual Considerations in the Audiovisual Sector) 1 The WIPO Draft Guidelines on Assessing the Economic, Social and Cultural Impact of Copyright on the Economy (ESCIA Guidelines) were finalized in 2014 and entered into a pilot phase of implementation, which will be completed by June 2016.
-Fully Achieved nhanced technical and knowledge infra s (cheaper, faster, higher quality) to th and other IP institutions leadi ing to bette Performance Indicators Baselines Targets Performance Data TLS No. of governments and CMOs signing an agreement with WIPO to re-engineer WIPOCOS Not yet started Four governments and Five NGOs Seven governments (Chad, Democratic Republic of the Congo, Malaysia, Mali, Nepal, Fully Achieved · Philippines, Uganda) and 43 CMOs developing countries and LDCs participating in regional and global networks facilitated by 0 (zero) 10 Fully Achieved No. of CMOs in developing countries and LDCs participating in regional and global networks facilitated by WIPO % of governments that report positively on the improved effectiveness (and governance) of copyright offices and other institutions in the country Updated Baseline end 2013: Over 70% of Governments that received assistance reported positively on the improved effectiveness and governance of related institutions in the country after training.
-80% of countries that received technical assistance 43 CMOs Fully Achieved Fully Achieved developing countries and LDCs participating in regional and global networks facilitated by WIPO % of governments that report positively on the improved effectiveness (and governance) of copyright offices and other Updated Baseline end 2013: Over 70% of Governments that received assistance reported positively on the improved effectiveness and governance of related institutions in 80% of countries that received 43 CMOs 13 80% of countries that received technical Achieve
+Fully Achieved hanced technical and knowledge infra s (cheaper, faster, higher quality) to th s and other IP institutions lead ing to bette Performance Indicators Baselines Targets Performance Data TLS No. of governments and CMOs signing an agreement with WIPO to re-engineer WIPOCOS Not yet started Four governments and Five NGOs Seven governments (Chad, Democratic Republic of the Congo, Malaysia, Mali, Nepal, Philippines, Uganda) and 43 CMOs Fully Achieved No. of CMOs in developing countries and LDCs participating in regional and global networks facilitated by WIPO 0 (zero) 10 13 Fully Achieved % of governments that report positively on the Updated Baseline end 2013: Over 70% of Governments that received assistance reported positively on 80% of countries that received technical assistance 80% of countries that received technical assistance Fully Achieved improved effectiveness (and governance) of copyright offices and other institutions in the country the improved effectiveness and governance of related institutions in the country after training. (and governance) of copyright offices and other governance of related institutions in